Arbab-Nadeem/JsClock/README.md

+# JS Clock

-#JS Clock - It is an analog clock Created using HTML,CSS, and JavaScript.
+    - It is an analog clock Created using HTML,CSS, and JavaScript.